Chloromethyl group

 In organic chemistry, the chloromethyl group is a functional group that has the chemical formula \sCH2\sCl.
 The naming of this group is derived from the methyl group (which has the formula \sCH3), by replacing one hydrogen atom by a chlorine atom.
 Compounds with this group are a subclass of the organochlorines.

+Preparation

-The way of introducing a chloromethyl group into aromatic compounds is the chloromethylation by the Blanc reaction.
+One way of introducing a chloromethyl group into aromatic compounds is the chloromethylation by treatment of an appropriate precursor with formaldehyde and hydrogen chloride.
+In the Blanc reaction, zinc chloride is an additional reagent.
+In some cases, a hydrochloric acid or mixtures of hydrochloric and other acids are used as the chloride source.

+Alternatively, chloromethyl groups can be prepared from hydroxymethyl groups, e.g. using thionyl chloride.

+Many chloromethylated compounds are produced by chlorination of the methyl precursor.
+Millions of kilograms of benzyl chloride are prepared by the photochemical reaction of toluene with chlorine: